-Our comprehensive guide to taxes on retirement income, property and purchases, as well as special tax breaks for seniors, in every state.
-Go to Retiree Tax Map District Of Columbia View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly The District of Columbia can be expensive for retirees.
-Although the district exempts Social Security income, a steep 8.5% tax rate hits other income over $40,000.
+Go to Retiree Tax Map District Of Columbia Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Mixed Tax Picture Although the District exempts Social Security income, a steep 8.5% tax rate hits other income over $40,000.
 (The top income tax rate of 8.95% hits taxable income over $350,000.)
-Senior homeowners under certain income thresholds may qualify for property tax breaks.
-State Sales Tax 5.75% (food, prescription and nonprescription drugs, and residential utility services are exempt).
-Income Tax Range Low: 4% (on taxable income up to $10,000)High: 8.95% (on taxable income above $350,000) Social Security Benefits are not taxed.
+Senior homeowners under certain income thresholds may qualify for property tax breaks, and property taxes are fairly low on average.
+State Sales Tax 5.75% Income Tax Range Low: 4% (on taxable income up to $10,000)High: 8.95% (on taxable income above $1,000,000)Effective income tax rate: 5.5%/individual, 7.3%/joint Social Security Benefits are not taxed.
 Exemptions for Other Retirement Income The district doesn't offer exemptions on other retirement income.IRAsTaxable at ordinary income tax rates.401(k)s and Other Defined-Contribution Employer Retirement PlansTaxable at ordinary income tax rates.Private PensionsTaxable at ordinary income tax rates.Public PensionsAll state government pensions are fully taxed.
-Property Taxes A homestead deduction exempts the first $69,100 of assessed value from taxes.
-Several property tax relief programs are available to assist property owners and first-time home buyers.
-These include a homestead deduction, tax credits for historic properties and property-tax exemptions and deferrals.
-Median property tax on District of Columbia's median home value of $470,500 is $2,693, according to the Tax Foundation.Tax breaks for seniors: Homeowners 65 and older with household adjusted gross income of less than $127,100 can qualify to reduce their property tax by 50%.
+Property Taxes The median property tax on the District of Columbia's median home value of $486,900 is $2,614.Tax breaks for seniors: Homeowners 65 and older with household adjusted gross income of less than $128,950 can qualify to reduce their property tax by 50%.
 Homeowners 65 and older whose adjusted gross income is less than $50,000 may qualify for property tax deferral.
-Inheritance andEstate Taxes There is no inheritance tax.
-Estates valued over $1 million are subject to estate tax.
-Starting in 2016, this may change to estates valued over $2 million (but this change depends on additional revenue targets being met).
-The exemption may gradually rise to match the federal exemption level, (possibly in 2018, but again the change will only occur if revenue targets are met.
-The top estate tax rate is 16%.
+Inheritance and Estate Taxes Estates valued over $2 million are subject to estate tax.
+Rates range from 8% to 16%.
+D.C. is seeking to match its exemption to the federal level, but decides each year if tax revenues are high enough to justify an increase.
+There is no inheritance tax.